Antivirus Software: Do You Still Need it This 2020?Donna Marie Padua

 Windows Defender is still considered in many corners to be little more than a baseline, though.
 Whatever your own opinion, it’s still a useful tool, and there’s no reason not to use it.
 It’s also good to use alongside other security software like the top-rated Norton, McAfee, AVG, Avira, and Kaspersky.

 You might think that you’re careful when you’re online, visiting reputable sites and downloading from official sources like the Windows Store, or iTunes.
 But here’s the thing: You’re never truly careful if you’re going online completely unprotected.

 Would you ride a motorcycle without a helmet?
 Even if you’re careful, there’s potential for disaster.

-The people coding viruses and malware know exactly how to get it out to the wider world.
+The people coding viruses and malware know precisely how to get it out to the broader world.
 That’s why it still exists.

 Importance of Antivirus Software this 2020

-And if you’re using nothing at all, immediately go enable Windows Defender.
+And if you’re using nothing at all, immediately enable Windows Defender.

 Which route you take and which software you use is ultimately your decision.
 But don’t think it won’t happen to you.
 That’s precisely when it will.